Skateside/wcag/WCAG.md

 ##### Contrast Ratio

-Use a contrast ratio between text and background of at least 3:1 for large text (18px or 14px/bold) and 4.5:1 for normal text (based on luminosity).
+Use a contrast ratio between text and background of at least 3:1 for large text and 4.5:1 for normal text (based on luminosity). **Large text** is defined as at least 14 point (~18.66 pixels) and bold or 18 point (24 pixels).

 (This is mainly one for the designers.)

 ###### Rules: